Hardy Planting Zone: Zones 3 through 9

 Sun or Shade: Full sun or shade, though the more sunlight it encounters, the more moisture it will need.

 Golden Ragwort is a multi-bloom perennial with long stalks and individualized, spiky yellow blossoms.
 This plant has not one but two distinct types of leaves.
-The first type of plate occurs around the plant's base and is flat and round; some would describe this shape as “disclike.”
+The first type of plate occurs around the plant's base and is flat and round; some describe this shape as "disclike."
 These leaves occur in a single layer and do not climb the plant.
-Rather, they are arranged in small clusters and from each cluster rises a stalk.
+Instead, they are arranged in small clusters, and from each cluster rises a stalk.

 The second type of leaf occurs along the stalk, though not up.
-These leaves are smaller than those around the base and only appear every so often, rather than in semi-organized clusters like the leaves around the base.
-The shape is more of a “traditional” leaf shape.
+These leaves are smaller than those around the base and only appear more often than in semi-organized clusters like the leaves.
+The shape is more of a "traditional" leaf shape.
 Each leaf is comprised of smaller sections that appear to be miniature leaves themselves.

 The stalks of Golden Ragwort are hairless and multi-pronged, with blossoms blooming on the end of each healthy branch.
 Yellow blossoms reminiscent of daisies are comprised of a fluffy middle section and an array of petals that radiate outwards, barring damage or misgrowth.

-Golden Ragwort roots are short but spread vertically and horizontally, making this plant a favored choice among landscapers and other plant aficionados for groundcover or simply covering a solid area with attractive vegetation.
+Golden Ragwort roots are short but spread vertically and horizontally, making this plant a favored choice among landscapers and other plant specialists for groundcover or simply covering a solid area with attractive vegetation.